DigiArea/closurefx-builder/README.md

 ![Closure Compiler - Closure FX Builder](http://digi-area.com/images/closurefx/screens_compiler.png)

 ####For JavaScript Developers
+ - Access to almost all options of Closure Compiler includng experimental and cutting-edge
+ - Maximally flexible configuration of Closure Compiler
+ - Super-simple command line interface with only one flag
+ - [Grunt Plugin](https://github.com/DigiArea/grunt-closurefx-builder) to use the builder in automated build tasks
- - Code Validation with dozens of checks using Closure Compiler
+ - JavaScript code Validation with dozens of checks using Closure Compiler
  - Automatic Dependency Management with Closure Library
- - Development Mode for faster coding
+ - Development Mode for effective coding and debugging
- - Code Minification and Optimization
+ - JavaScript code Minification and Optimization
- - Integration with popular JS Editors (WebStorm, Notepad++, Komodo Edit, Sublime Text, Emacs, jEdit).
+ - Integration with popular JavaScript Editors (WebStorm, Notepad++, Komodo Edit, Sublime Text, Emacs, jEdit).
  - Team friendly to work smoothly in groups

 ####For Soy Templates Developers